sdylewski/Stealthchanger/docs/Probes.md

 ### My sexball probe doesn't work, it's always triggered
 If you're using sensorless homing you have set the diag jumper to detect a stall.
 Make sure to plug endstops or other micro switches into endstop ports that do not share the pins with the corresponding motor diag pin, e.g. one that corresponds with the Z motors.
 Check your mainboard manual which ports match which motors.

+### My OctoTAP board doesn't trigger reliably
+1. Make sure your OctoTAP PCB is mounted as low as possible, or it might not be triggered by the shuttle flag.
+Push it down and then tighten the screws, depending on the board there is some play in the screw holes causing it to sit higher than it should.
+2. Make sure the optical sensor on the board is straight, some boards have the optical sensor bent and not perpendicular with the board

+### Do I need to cut the trace on the OctoTAP board?
+Generally not, if you supply it 5v from the toolhead board it should work just fine.
+The trace is to cut out the 24v -> 5v linear regulator in case that interferes but that also means your board is now 5v only.

+### Can I still use `SAVE_CONFIG` after `PROBE`?
+No, `SAVE_CONFIG` will save your z-offset at the bottom of your printer, not in the tool probe section of the tool that's active, it won't be applied if you do.
+The z-offset is fetched from the tool that's homing and applied in homing_override.

+---

 (below from BOM page)